CHMI-DT: Rebrand and news cuts

-In addition to launching The Bounce and becoming the sole owner of Access Media Group in February 2005 in Albea, CHUM announced that it would rebrand the three A-Channel stations—in Calgary, Edmonton, and Winnipeg—as Citytv, aligning with the stations it already owned in Toronto and Vancouver.
+In addition to launching The Bounce and becoming the sole owner of Access Media Group in February 2005 in Alberta, CHUM announced that it would rebrand the three A-Channel stations—in Calgary, Edmonton, and Winnipeg—as Citytv, aligning with the stations it already owned in Toronto and Vancouver.
 No other significant changes were made, since the A-Channel stations' on-air look had always been very similar to that of Citytv; they initially retained their local programs, relaunched under Citytv's Breakfast Television morning brand and CityNews news brand.
 CHUM hoped to lift the stations' ratings with the new moniker.
 The change took effect on August 2 of the same year, when the A-Channel name was transferred to CHUM's NewNet stations.

 On June 13, 2006, CHUM announced that it would dramatically reduce its newsgathering operations in Edmonton, Calgary, and Winnipeg, as well as in several other cities.
 It laid off 195 part- and full-time employees.
 The evening newscasts were cancelled, while the noon newscast and Breakfast Television remained on the air.
 In a coincidental development, that same day, BCE Inc., the parent company of CTV, announced it would buy CHUM Limited.